ewradcliffe/Heritage-Housing/README.md

 1. Dataframe showing which features are strongly and very strongly correlated with SalePrice.

+2. Data Visualisation: An interactive plotly chart shows the combined correlation of all features.
+Users can control the threshold at which features are selected with a slider input widget to group features together.

-2. Dataframe showing the correlation of all features with SalePrice.
+3. Dataframe showing the correlation of all features with SalePrice.
 This is collapsible to save space.

-3. Data Visualisation: A histogram showing the correlation of all features with SalePrice.
-Features strongly and very strongly correlated are emphasised by their colour and a threshold line has been added to support and clarify the results.

 4. Conclusion section which interprets the data.